-Oconee County has two new industrial parks that are certified by the South Carolina department of Commerce and ripe for business.
+Oconee County has three new industrial parks that are certified by the South Carolina department of Commerce and ripe for business.
 Both offer easy access to the interstate and to the major markets in the U.S.

 Oconee County is well-suited to meet the needs of businesses in the logistics industry thanks to an extensive transportation infrastructure, a convenient location, favorable labor costs, and a number of additional advantages unique to the area.
 Being on the Interstate 85 corridor and half-way between Atlanta, GA and Charlotte, NC provides a key feature for Oconee County when it comes to logistics.
 Given Upstate South Carolina’s strong demand for warehousing and distribution operations, Oconee County is primed for expansion of this cluster above existing levels.